towolf/towolf.github.com/docs/PsychHardware/iViewXToolbox/cbase64/psychsendmail.markdown

   contain path information.

 Examples
-  sendmail\('me@some.where.com','me@else.where.org','Job Finished\!','It took 4 days, 12 hours,6 minutes.'\)
+  sendmail('me@some.where.com','me@else.where.org','Job Finished!','It took 4 days, 12 hours,6 minutes.')

-  sendmail\('me@some.where.com','me@else.where.org','Job Finished\!','Finaly...', 'results.mat'\)
+  sendmail('me@some.where.com','me@else.where.org','Job Finished!','Finaly...', 'results.mat')

 Installation
-  1. Make sure the TCP/UDP/IP toolbox is somewhere in your PATH
+  \1.
+Make sure the TCP/UDP/IP toolbox is somewhere in your PATH
-  2. Adjust the SMTPSERVER, SMTPSERVERPORT and CLIENTIP variables to reflect your situation.
+  \2.
+Adjust the SMTPSERVER, SMTPSERVERPORT and CLIENTIP variables to reflect your situation.

 <div class="code_header" style="text-align:right;">